cosmos/ibc-go/docs/ibc/proto-docs.md

 <a name="ibc.lightclients.beefy.v1.ClientState"></a>

 ### ClientState
-ClientState from Tendermint tracks the current validator set, latest height, and a possible frozen height.
+ClientState from Beefy tracks the current validator set, latest height, and a possible frozen height.